tmasch/bpf_be/documentation/Iconobase - Classes.md

 This Edge is the same as the Edge between Artworks and Collections.

-(move the following to there, once I have a diagram for Artwork)
-- current indicates whether the Artwork or Manuscript is still deemed to be in the Collection or not.
-It is by default 'True' if the Collection is a Library, a Museum, or a Private Collection, and 'False' if the Collection is a Dealer or an Auction House.
-- inventory_number_preferred and inventory_number_other (the latter repetible) need different names in the front-end depending on the type of the Collection.
-  - "shelf mark" if the Collection is a Library (or an Archive, if I create this category)
-  - "inventory number" if the Collection is a Museum or a Private Collection
-  - "lot number" if the Collection is an Auction House
-  - "catalogue number" if the Collection is a Dealer (only in this case one would need the field catalogue for the number of the catalogue in a series of catalogues of this dealer).
-- date means different things according to the type of Collection (this must be reflected in the FE, but I am not sure if this would be used for searches)
-  - for Archives, Libraries, Museums, and Private Collections it means the time-span the object is or was in this collection (if known)
-  - for Auction Houses it means the date of the Auction
-  - for Dealers it means the date given in the catalogue.

-  It must be possible to have several different Edges between the same Artwork (or Manuscript) and the same Collection (e.g., quite a few manuscripts have been auctioned several times by Sotheby's)

 **Additional criteria for creating links:**
 - An EdgeManuscriptArtwork can only be established if the Artwork has a Medium appropriate for a Manuscript (e.g. "Illumination", not "Mural Painting")